LSSTDESC/descwl-shear-sims/tutorials/tutorial-basic.md

         mag=24,
         hlr=1.0,
     )

-    # make a constant gaussian psf
+    # make a constant gaussian psf.
+Any galsim object will do
     psf = make_psf(psf_type='gauss')

     # generate some simulation data, with a particular shear